Geog 101 Introduction to Geography

 Chapters in Edited Volumes

 2015.
-Arnold, Bettina and M. L. Murray (Anticipated Spring/Summer 2015) “Zwei hallstattzeitliche Grabhügel der Hohmichele-Gruppe im Speckhau, Markung Heiligkreuztal, Gde.
+Bettina Arnold & Matthew L. Murray.
+“Zwei hallstattzeitliche Grabhügel der Hohmichele-Gruppe im Speckhau, Markung Heiligkreuztal, Gde.
 Altheim, Kreis Biberach.”
 In Manuel Fernández Götz and Dirk Krause (eds.), Der Heuneburg an der oberen Donau (2nd edition).
 Konrad Theiss, Stuttgart.

 2006.
 “Place Names and Folk Landscapes in Southern Germany as Archaeological Resources.”
 In Thomas Maier (ed.), Landscape Ideologies.
 Archaeolingua, Budapest.